-So many of you who have seen my Definitive Acid / Alkaline Food Chart ask me – “…which are the most alkaline foods?” so I wanted to create a full, in-depth analysis blog post to show you what they are, how to cook with them and what their benefits are (with real, proper scientific research)!
+So many of you who have seen my super comprehensive Acid / Alkaline Food Chart ask me – “…which are the most alkaline foods?” so I wanted to create a full, in-depth analysis blog post to show you what they are, how to cook with them and what their benefits are (with real, proper scientific research)!

 For each food I’ve given an intro, nutritional content per 1 cup, a number of free alkaline recipes that I’ve created for this blog or the Alkaline Diet Recipe Book and also a handful of research papers that have been published to validate the benefits stated.